lws803/main/CS2113T_cheats/libraries_frameworks_platforms.md

 The overall structure and execution flow of a specific category of software systems can be very similar.
 The similarity is an opportunity to reuse at a high scale.

+- Bootstrap
+- React

+You design your code according to their specs.
+They will call you

 ### Frameworks vs Libraries

 - Libraries are meant to be used **‘as is’** while frameworks are meant to be customized/extended.  e.g., writing plugins for Eclipse so that it can be used as an IDE for different languages (C++, PHP, etc.), adding modules and themes to Drupal, and adding test cases to JUnit.